Boosting the Transferability of Video Adversarial Examples via Temporal Translation: Experiments

 \textbf{Iterative attack.} For the iterative attack, similar trends can be observed.
 First, when using NL-101 (Figure 3(i)) and SlowFast-101 (Figure 3(ii)) as white-box models, our method (TT(10)) outperforms all the other baselines.
 Compared to BIM(10), our temporal translation boosts the attack success rates of more than 30\% for all the black-box models.
 The results verify the effectiveness of temporal translation in boosting the transferability of video adversarial examples.
-Note that compared to adversarial examples generated with the one-step attack, adversarial examples generated with the iterative attack attain much lower success rates in black-box attacks.
-The reason is that compared to the one-step attack, the iterative attack is more likely to over-fit to white-box models, hence the transferability of adversarial example generated from iterative attack is much lower.
 Second, similar to the results on the one-step attack, temporal translation (TT(10)) does not improve the success rate too much when using TPN-101 (Figure 3(ii)) as the white-box model.
+Note that compared to adversarial examples generated with the one-step attack, adversarial examples generated with the iterative attack attain much lower success rates in black-box attacks when attacking video models.
+However iterative attacks (such as MI, DI, SIM, etc.) transfer better than one-step attacks when attacking image models.
+It indicates that iterative attacks of spatial domain can't directly be applied to temporal domain and iterative attacks tend to overfit white-box models in the high-dimensional video domain.
+Nevertheless, combining with MI, the iterative attack MI+TT(10) can exceed the one-step attack.